552020/the_clicker/docs/the-clicker.md

 - [ ] Create CLI interaction script (Geth or Hardhat)
 - [ ] Document interaction flow

+Scaffold a minimal Solidity contract with click() logic

+Configure Hardhat project with testnet deployment script

+Deploy to Sepolia or Base Goerli

+Write CLI script to trigger clicks (using Geth or Hardhat console)

+Verify contract interaction by observing state changes

+Add README instructions for local testing and CLI use

 ---

 _This plan is a living document and will be extended as development progresses._